Dobrovíz: Sights

 The historic centre of Dobrovíz is declared a village monument reservation.
 The set of folk architecture houses consists of brick buildings from the 18th and 19th centuries with stucco façade decoration.
-The baroque Chapel of the Virgin Mary is located in the centre of Dobrovíz.
+The Chapel of the Virgin Mary is a Baroque building located in the centre of Dobrovíz.

 West pole of Prague is located on the border between Prague and Dobrovíz.